ncase/anxiety/scenes/act1.md

 `bb({eyes:"uncertain_right"});`

-b: Must be some underlying neurosis there.
+b: They must be deeply messed up on the inside!

 `hong({eyes:"surprise"});`